Harb (tribe): Harb tribe outside the Arabian Peninsula

 Jordan:Mahamid from the Muttalhah from Maymun from Banu Salem from Harb, as this tribe is widely spread in the Levant and some regions of Iraq and the Maghreb countries, as it formed an emirate in Jordan, specifically the Karak governorate, which was known as the Emirate of Mahamid.
 And it ruled for a period of time prior to the alliance of tribes in Jordan over them and deterred their emirate, and there is a mountain in Jordan in the Ajloun governorate called Jabal Awf in reference to the Auf from Harb tribe.

 And there is in Palestine in Beersheba a branch of the Harb tribe allied with the Azazma tribe.

 They refer to themselves as the Mohammedans in relation to their grandfather Hamad bin Suleiman (in another narration Muhammad), and not to the Mahamid for lack of confusion due to the presence of their cousins from Mahamid Bani Salem who were in Jordan, specifically in its south at the time.

 The Mahamid who are in Sudan and the countries of the Maghreb, who traveled with their alliance from the Bani Salim tribe, who neighboring and allied with it during their migration and travel to the north, and it is one of the largest tribes present there.

+A Branche of Harb tribe is living in south east Anatolia, in Mardin region.

+The villages around Savur and Kiziltepe are areas of Harb where they are speaking Arab language.

+This Branche of Harb belongs to Salim and has moved from northern Syria and Arada into the region of Mesopotamia.

+It is not clear whether they moved in the time of the Islamic expansion or later during the Ottoman Empire.